 Many patients are reluctant to seek a second hair transplant, AKA a revision hair transplant, due to having endured a less than ideal experience the first time.
 The fear of an unknown outcome, or the rehashing of a perceived unpleasant prior hair transplant experience, is enough to lead clients to simply shy away from a revision hair transplant.
-Fortunately, with the advent of newer techniques, these would-be candidates are more likely to benefit from utilizing the latest techniques that make hair transplants virtually undetectable.
+Thanks to the advent of newer techniques, these potential candidates are more likely to benefit from utilizing the latest techniques that make hair transplants virtually undetectable.

 Old Pluggy Hair

-From its inception, hair transplantation hair plugs ranged in size from 2-10 mm.
-These plugs could move hair from the donor to balding areas of the scalp but they were unable to create a natural appearing hairline.
+From its inception, hair transplantation hair plugs ranged in size from 2-10mm.
+These plugs could move hair from the donor area to balding areas on the scalp but they were unable to create a hairline with a natural appearance.
 In the early years, plug surgery hairlines were like tufts of isolated hair amid an ocean of scalp making transplanted hair quite obvious and unsightly.
 In the ensuing years, plug surgery improved with grafts decreasing in size to as small as 1-2 mm.
 These grafts were called minigrafts and micrografts and were considered a vast improvement over plugs.
 Despite being smaller grafts, the results were still detectable.

-Treatment of plugs – Plug revision and improvement upon the outward appearance of the surrounding scalp can easily be achieved with the new FUE methods.
-By utilizing this method, the two problems will be addressed concurrently:
+Treatment of plugs – Plug revision and improvement upon the outward appearance of the surrounding scalp can easily be achieved with new FUE methods that can address two problems concurrently:

-- Plugs with 100% density of hair will be thinned out by removing some of the hair follicles thereby reducing the density.
+- Plugs with 100% density of hair will be thinned out by removing some of the hair follicles which reduces the density.

-- Surrounding areas with 0% hair will receive the transplanted follicular units thus creating a more natural grouping.
+- Surrounding areas with 0% hair will receive the transplanted follicular units and create a more natural grouping.
 This maneuvering of grafts will give even more density and can eliminate the “pluggy” appearance.

 Hairline with Large Grafts